Dorin Damir: Biography

-Dorin is the president of the Fighting & Entertainment Association of Moldova (FEA), president of the Moldovan Amateur K-1 Federation of (WAK-1F Moldova), and the vice president of the World Amateur K-1 Federation, (WAK-1F).
+Damir is the president of the Fighting & Entertainment Association of Moldova (FEA), president of the Moldovan Amateur K-1 Federation of (WAK-1F Moldova), and the vice president of the World Amateur K-1 Federation, (WAK-1F).

-Dorin completed high school in 1987 and college in 1991, after graduating college he entered the National Police Academy.
-Upon completing his training at the Academy he worked in a special unit of the Ministry of Internal Affairs of the Republic of Moldova (Department for Combating Corruption and Organized Crime).
+Damir graduated high school in 1987 and college in 1991.
+After completing college he entered the National Police Academy.
+Upon completion of his training at the academy, he worked in a special unit of the Ministry of Internal Affairs of the Republic of Moldova (Department for Combating Corruption and Organized Crime).

-In 2002, Dorin was transferred to the reserve, since 2002 he has worked in the field of business, security, investment, consulting, and real estate.
+In 2002, Damir was transferred to the reserve, and since 2002 he has worked in the field of business, security, investment, consulting, and real estate.
 He obtained his bachelor's degree in International Economic Relations and later a master's degree in Sports Management.
 He is married and has three children.

-From 2005 to 2012 he retained a position as vice president of the Moldova Judo Federation.
+From 2005 to 2012 he retained the position of vice president of the Moldova Judo Federation.

 Awards and honors

-Dorin holds the 1st Dan Black Belt in Taekwondo, he is also a hand-to-hand combat instructor.
+Damir holds the 1st Dan Black Belt in Taekwondo.
+He is also a hand-to-hand combat instructor.
 He is still practicing boxing and Muay Thai.

-Contribution to the development of martial arts in the Republic of Moldova.
+He has made a notable contribution to the development of martial arts in the Republic of Moldova.

-In 2009, Damir Dorin founded the Fighting & Entertainment Association of Moldova (FEA) which aims to promotion of Moldovan fighters to world rings and tatami, propaganda of healthy lifestyle among young people and popularization of K-1 in Moldova.
-In 2009, there was held the first FEA GP tournament with the participation of Moldovan fighters in the 84kg weight class.
-The fighting took place among the top eight fighters.
-Together with the Japanese and European partners Damir Dorin established the King OF Kings Project (KOK).
-In 2010, for the first time in Moldova there was held the BUSHIDO FC tournament, 5 fights according to the MMA rules and 5 fights according to the K-1 rules.
-In 2011, Damir Dorin registered the FIGHTING EAGLES Project which in a short time has gained huge popularity in Moldova.
-Being a man of his word, Damir Dorin continues holding tournaments.
-To date there have been held nine major events.
+In 2009, Damir founded the Fighting & Entertainment Association of Moldova (FEA) which aims to promote Moldovan fighters to world rings and tatami, encourage a healthy lifestyle among young people and increase the popularity of K-1 in Moldova.
+In 2009, the first FEA GP tournament was held, with the participation of Moldovan fighters in the 84kg weight class.
+Together with the Japanese and European partners, Damir Dorin established the "King Of Kings Project (KOK)".
+In 2010, for the first time in Moldova, the BUSHIDO FC tournament was held, with 5 fights according to the MMA rules and 5 fights according to the K-1 rules.
+In 2011, Damir registered the "FIGHTING EAGLES" Project which in a short time has gained huge popularity in Moldova.
+Damir has continued to hold tournaments, and to date there have been nine major events.